Halsu/halsu-plugins-for-streaming/README.md

 ### Multiply By FG Luma

 Modulates the wrap effect by the foreground's luminance.
-Higher values make the wrap stronger on bright areas and weaker on dark areas, creating more natural-looking results.
+Can sometimes cause a more natural blend.
+Use to taste.

 ![Relight Settings](docs/images/Halsu_Relightwrap_04.png)